 Comments and suggestions, constructive or not, are welcome.
 Feel free to contact me.

-Even better, be part of the tech discussion by going here to the BigDaddyLinux Community to interact with some fantastic people.
+Even better, be part of the tech discussion by going here to the BigDaddyLinux Community to interact with some fantastic, friendly and incredibly helpful people.